Mqtt Plugin

 and ${server_id}

-must be globally unique within the same MQTT broker environment, typically using the IDs registered with the MQTT broker. ${func_name}
+must be globally unique within the same MQTT broker environment for the client and server, typically using the id registered with the MQTT broker. ${func_name}

-is the URL-encoded name of the AimRT RPC method.
-Servers use shared subscriptions to ensure only one server processes the request.
-This feature requires an MQTT 5.0-compatible broker.
+is the URL-encoded AimRT RPC method name.
+The server subscribes using shared subscriptions to ensure only one server handles the request.
+This feature requires an MQTT 5.0-compliant broker.

-For example, if a client registers with the MQTT broker using the ID example_client
+For example, if the client registers with the MQTT broker using id example_client

 , then ${client_id}